aamyli/htn-backend/readme.md

 )
 ```

+#### Built With
+1. Flask
+2. SQLite
+3. Python json package

+Used REST principles.
+Used standard documentation & articles as references.

 ## Getting Started
 1. Clone this repository to your local directory
 2. Run `python main.py`
 3. The server will be running on port http://127.0.0.1:5000/

 ## API Usage